 “It sounds so cliché, but you have to learn to date each other,” Cydney Ferris said.
 “Being together and having children, you have to keep the love alive.
 You’ll have highs and lows, which we still do…but we’re both on the same page, and that’s important.”

-Cydney is a mom of three children under the age of 11.
+Cydney is a mom of three children under the age of 11 (at the time of writing).
 Her husband, Brandon Ferris, is a veteran who works as a deckhand on the F/V Brenna A. (The crew of the F/V Brenna A was a former mainstay on Discovery Channel’s Deadliest Catch.)

 Cydney’s story of caring for children while her husband fishes for months on end is a story of resilience – the challenge of “keeping it together” is what many mothers of commercial fishing families often endure alone.

-This thoughtful woman took a moment to share with us what life is like for her and her family.
-That, although struggles exist for commercial fishing families, the pay-offs are bountiful and keep everyone in the game.
+Cydney shares the real truth about what life is like for her and her family.
+And, although challenges exist for commercial fishing families, the pay-offs are bountiful and second to none.
 Without further ado…

 What it’s like for a Mom in a Commercial Fishing Family: Real Talk w/ Cydney Ferris

 Who is your fisherman?

 His name is Brandon Ferris.
 He fishes for cod, snow crab, King crab, and he tenders salmon in the summer and fall.
 He works on the F/V Brenna A in the Bearing Sea and Bristol Bay while tendering salmon.
 This is his 2nd-year commercial fishing.